rabbah/nimbella-postman/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/89cc94a608f66bee4b1e)

-Then at the command line you can run: `nim project create -s postman -i Persons --language js`
+Create Project: `nim project create -s postman -i Persons --language js`

-Then go ahead an publish your API, so that you can use it: `nim project deploy .`
+Deploy Project: `nim project deploy .`

 You should see your project created locally on your machine, and in the root there is a Postman collection--go ahead an import into Postman, and you should be able to use your new API.